choisimo/choisimo.github.io/content/en/post/9/index.md

 tags: ["Nginx", "Configuration", "Web Server"]
 ---

-# Nginx Configuration File Structure and How to Write It

 Nginx is a high-performance web server, and the server's behavior can be finely controlled through its configuration file (`nginx.conf`).
 This document covers the basic structure and writing methods for the Nginx configuration file.